-The publishing team included Maura Thompson Hagarty, development editor; prepress and manufacturing coordinated by the production departments of Saint Mary's Press.
+The publishing team included Gloria Shahin, editorial director; Maura Thompson Hagarty, development editor; prepress and manufacturing coordinated by the production departments of Saint Mary's Press.

-Copyright © 2010 by Saint Mary's Press, Christian Brothers Publications, 702 Terrace Heights, Winona, MN 55987-1320, www.smp.org.
+Copyright © 2011 by Saint Mary's Press, Christian Brothers Publications, 702 Terrace Heights, Winona, MN 55987-1320, www.smp.org.
 All rights reserved.
 No part of this book may be reproduced by any means without the written permission of the publisher.